Default S3 method

 correspond to the distances in ordination plots with specific

-and setting argument scaling
+scaling and setting argument scaling gives an

 error.
 Due to restriction of this scaling, Euclidean distances for

-species scores are only allowed in ca
+species scores are only allowed in ca and

-.
+cca.
 These restrictions may be relaxed in the future

 versions of the method.

-Squared Mahalanobis distances (mahalanobis
+Squared Mahalanobis distances (mahalanobis) are scaled

 by the within group covariance matrix, and they are consistent with

-Mahalanobis distances can only be calculated for group
+Mahalanobis distances can only be calculated for group that

-are larger than rank
+are larger than rank.
+For rank = 2, minimum

-has three points.
+permissible group has three points.
 However, even this can

 fail in degenerate cases, such as three points on a line.
 Euclidean

-distances can be calculated for any rank
+distances can be calculated for any rank.
+With rank = "full"

-distance-based methods wcmdscale
+distance-based methods wcmdscale, pco,

-and betadisper
+dbrda and betadisper will handle

 negative eigenvalues and associated eigenvectors, but with numeric